dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentTouchesNotEquals()`

-Checks if Eloquent model touched relations are not equal to specified value:
+Check if an Eloquent model touched relations are not equal to the specified value:

 ```php
 $this->assertEloquentTouchesNotEquals(Comment::class, ['user']);